cs4241-21a/a1-gettingstarted/README.md

 Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
 ===

-*DUE: Monday, August 30th by 11:59 AM (before the start of class!)*

-This assignment is a "warm-up" exercise.
-You will simply deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).

-Treat this assignment as a chance to get up to speed on Git, GitHub, and Glitch.
-If you already know these, great!
-However, if you're new to them, spend several hours practicing, experimenting, and reading documentation.
-Don't just get your website up and done, as you'll need skills with these tools throughout the rest of the course.

-Assignment details
 ---

 This assignment requires that your website is both contained in a GitHub repository and hosted in Glitch.
 There are two ways to do this: